Home Medicinal Chemistry Vitamins Choline

 Formation of DNA and Cell Structures

 Choline is an essential nutrient that is involved in the synthesis of phospholipids and other structural components of cell membranes to maintain good health.
-Therefore, we need sufficient amounts of such biomolecule in our daily diet to preserve the structural integrity of our cells.
+Therefore, we need sufficient amounts of such biomolecules in our daily diet to preserve the structural integrity of our cells.

 Choline in Cancer